andrew/ultimate-awesome/README.md

 - [SSD-Guide](https://github.com/mikeroyal/SSD-Guide) - Solid State Drive Guide.
 - [awesome-modernization](https://github.com/modernizing/awesome-modernization) - Awesome legacy system modernization tools. 大型系统分析和改造工具集。.
 - [awesome-ai](https://github.com/MRCIEU/awesome-ai) - Awesome list for all things AI, ML and deep learning.
+- [awesome-cloudstack](https://github.com/ngine-io/awesome-cloudstack) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the CloudStack ecosystem.
 - [awesome-services-4-iranian-developers](https://github.com/professormahi/awesome-services-4-iranian-developers) - List of Saas, PaaS, and IaaS Services which is available for Iranian Developers and Startups.
 - [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
 - [awesome-tic-80](https://github.com/stefandevai/awesome-tic-80) - A curated list of awesome TIC-80 tutorials, resources and useful links.